transentis/bptk_py/README.md

 * System Dynamics DSL: Extended the operator overrides, to ensure stocks can have more than two inflows or outflows.

 ### 0.8.4
-* Bug fix to bptk.add_scenario that occured when adding a new scenario to an existing scenario manager
+* Bug fix to bptk.add_scenario that occurred when adding a new scenario to an existing scenario manager

 ### 0.8.3